 What's your Class?
 A Glimpse at UST Operator Certifications

-In 2005 President Bush sigEPAned the Energy Policy Act of 2005.
+In 2005 President Bush signed the Energy Policy Act of 2005.
 In Section 9010 of the Solid Waste Disposal Act (SWDA) it stated that the U.S. Environmental Protection Agency (EPA) must publish guidelines that specify training requirements for three classes of operators.
 And so the Class A, Class B and Class C Underground Storage Tank (UST) operators were born.The EPA Published the Grant Guidelines To States For Implementing The Operator Training Provision Of The Energy Policy Act of 2005 and it went into effect in August of 2007.
 The EPA's guidelines break down each class of the UST operators and the minimum training requirements for the states UST program.

 Why are Class A & B Operators Typically Always Combined?